Want to learn a little more about the countries of the Middle East? Take a look at these 13 fun facts about Syria!

 The currency here is called the Syrian Pound.

 Around 1500 BC, Ancient Syria was conquered by Egypt.
 Other nations that lay claim to Syria throughout the years include the Hebrews, Assyrians, Chaldeans, Persians, Alexander the Great of Macedonia, the Romans, the French and then lastly, the Arabs.

 The highest point in Syria is Mount Hermon which 2,814 meters high.

 Located in Damascus, the Umayyad Mosque is one of the largest and oldest mosques in the world.

 Syria exports a wide range of products including petroleum products, crude oil, minerals, cotton fibre, clothing, textiles, wheat, fruits and vegetables, live animals and meat.

 Want to call friends or family here?
 You’ll need to use the international dialling code + 963.

-Do you have any interesting facts about Syria you’d like to share here?
-Let us know in the comments section below!
+Do you know any interesting facts about Syria?
+Share them in the comments below!